DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - ♋**command and control**: attackers maintain a command and control system, which controls the target and other compromised systems.
 Social media is commonly used as a command-and-control system for botnet activity.
         - ♋**actions on objectives**: attackers execute their original goals such as theft of money, or data, destruction of assets, or installing additional malicious code (eg. ransomware)

-- **The MITRE ATT&CK Matrix**: (created by MITRE and viewable at attack.mitre.org) is a knowledge base of identified tactics, techniques, and procedures (TTPs) used by attackers in various attacks.
+- 🟦**The MITRE ATT&CK Matrix**: (created by MITRE and viewable at attack.mitre.org) is a knowledge base of identified tactics, techniques, and procedures (TTPs) used by attackers in various attacks.
 It is complementary to kill chain models, such as the Cyber Kill Chain.
 However, unlike kill chain models, the tactics are not an ordered set of attacks.
 Instead, ATT&CK lists the TTPs within a matrix.
 Additionally, attackers are constantly modifying their attack methods, so the ATT&CK Matrix is a living document that is updated at least twice a year.
 The matrix includes the following tactics:
      - Reconnaissance
      - Resource development
      - Initial access